By Lambert Strether of Corrente.

 Today’s Fear & Greed Index: 51 Neutral (previous close: 47 Neutra;) [CNN].
 One week ago: 39 (Fear).
 (0 is Extreme Fear; 100 is Extreme Greed).
 Last updated May 19 at 12:51pm.

 “The Soil Talks Back” [Weizmann Institute].
 “The narrow strip of soil around the plant’s root teems with millions of microorganisms, making it one of the most complex ecosystems on earth.
 To determine whether the composition of this “root microbiome” triggers changes within the plant, postdoctoral fellow Dr. Elisa Korenblum and other members of a team headed by Prof. Asaph Aharoni of Weizmann’s Plant and Environmental Sciences Department, created a hydroponic set-up in which they split the roots of tomato seedlings in two.
 In a series of experiments, the researchers placed one side of the split roots in vials, progressively diluting the soil suspensions several times.
 Each dilution altered the soil’s microbial composition and reduced the diversity within the microbial community, so that the different suspensions ended up containing root microbiomes with high, medium and low diversity levels.
 The other side of the roots was submerged in a vial with a clean, soil-free solution.
 If the soil microbes communicate with the plant, one would expect to detect signs of their messages on both sides of the root system.
 That was exactly what the scientists found….
-‘Our ultimate goal is to decipher to interact with one another,’ Korenblum says.
+‘Our ultimate goal is to decipher the chemical language – one could call it ‘Plantish’ – used by plants and the soil to interact with one another,’ Korenblum says.
 ‘Azelaic acid is probably one of the ‘words’ of this language.'” • Must read, not just for soil fans!

 “It’s So Hard to Know Who’s Dying of COVID-19—and When” [The New Scientist (nvl)].
 “Those data look precise but they are anything but.
 Epidemiologists are fond of saying that all models are wrong but some are useful.
 The same is true for mortality statistics.
 Public health officials have long battled with inconsistent and delayed reporting of deaths, even within different regions of the same country.
 And that long-standing issue now poses a problem for researchers trying to track the pandemic and understand its implications.
 ‘Every country’s vital registration system is different and no country’s vital registration system is perfect,’ says Mark Hayward, a sociologist at the University of Texas at Austin who advises the US Centers for Disease Control and Prevention on mortality statistics.
 ‘They all have their own built-in quirks and lags.’
 The problems start with identifying the cause of death and attributing it—or not—to COVID-19.
 Countries such as the Netherlands count only those individuals who died in the hospital after testing positive for the virus.
 Neighboring Belgium includes deaths in the community and everyone who died after showing symptoms of the disease, even if they didn’t undergo a diagnostic PCR test.
 To be included in a country’s national count, each death must be registered locally and then recorded in a more centralized accounting system.
 Or systems.
 Different places do this in their own way too.”